 Many parents worry that their child will not be ready when kindergarten starts.
 Transitioning from staying at home with a parent to a kindergarten classroom can be difficult for some children, but there are ways you can help them prepare for school.
-Here are some simple skills you can teach your child before kindergarten to ensure they will be able to keep up with the rest of the class.
+Here are some simple things to teach your child before kindergarten to ensure they will be able to keep up with the rest of the class.

 Sitting Still and Listening